Make cities and human settlements inclusive, safe, resilient

 report, UT Dallas conducted a comprehensive greenhouse gas emissions inventory.

-Student Eco Reps were a critical part of collecting and analyzing the data for the report
+Student Eco Reps were a critical part of collecting and analyzing the data for the report.

-From the baseline year of 2017 to the performance year of 2018, UTD had a 0% reduction
+From the performance year of 2018 to 2023, UTD reported a 19% reduction in greenhouse

-in greenhouse gas emissions output.
-The Office of Sustainability hopes that this inventory
+The Office of Sustainability hopes that this inventory will serve as a baseline and motivator

-will serve as a baseline and motivator for future emissions action.
+for future emissions action.

 View full data from the emissions inventory on our AASHE report.